 Orthoptists are qualified to identify and treat certain eye conditions such as squints or double vision.
 They usually work in hospital eye departments and do lots of work with children, though they do work with people of all ages.

-Ophthalmologists are specialist eye doctors who diagnose, treat and monitor eye conditions with medication and surgery.
+Ophthalmologists are specialist doctors who diagnose, treat and monitor eye conditions with medication and surgery.
 They usually work in hospital eye departments or clinics (often called ophthalmology departments).

 Ophthalmic nurses receive special training in eye conditions and diseases on top of their general training.
 They may perform some of the tests at the hospital and some ophthalmic nurse specialists may perform treatments for certain eye conditions.

-Sight loss advisers or Eye Clinic Liaison Officers (ECLOs)
+Eye Care Liaison Officers (ECLOs)